 - Patients younger than 36 months of age when sleeping or playing in bed

 The nursing staff will perform a Fall Risk Screening every 12 hours during the time your child is admitted as an inpatient.
 During the screening, the nurse will ask you questions to find out if your child is able to move around safely on his own.
+The staff will also check in with you in your inpatient room about every hour to ask if there is anything you or your child needs.
+Please let us know if we can help your child be safer.

 If your child develops any of the risk factors above, the staff will take these precautions to help decrease the chance of your child falling: